-If the document does not have an id-this will most likely indicate that the document has never been saved-a TypeError will be raised.
+If the document does not have an \id-this will most likely indicate that the document has never been saved-a TypeError will be raised.

-Unlike save (), modified will not be updated.
+Unlike save(), modified will not be updated.

-- safe (bool.) (optional) Whether to perform the update in safe mode. - fields (kwargs.)
+- safe (bool.) (optional) DEPRECATED Use w instead. - w (int.) (optional) The number of servers that must receive the update for it to be successful. - \\fields (\\kwargs.)
 The fields to update.